GLAD

 a(i,j)=11+exp(αiβj)a(i,j) = \frac{1}{1 + \exp(-\alpha_i\beta_j)}.

-Parameters pp, α\alpha, β\beta and latent variables zz are optimized through the Expectation-Minimization algorithm.
+Parameters pp, α\alpha, β\beta, and latent variables zz are optimized with the Expectation-Minimization algorithm:

 https://proceedings.neurips.cc/paper/2009/file/f899139df5e1059396431415e770c6dd-Paper.pdf